brentpep/pagespeed-ai/README.md

 2. Extract DOM structure and resources
 3. Generate performance optimization recommendations
 4. Create an implementation guide
-5. Save results to `pagespeed_optimization_report.json`
+5. Save results to organized directories:
+   - Analysis reports: `reports/<domain>/pagespeed_optimization_report.json`
+   - Critical CSS: `reports/<domain>/critical.css`
+   - Optimization tests: `implementation-tests/<domain>/`

+This directory structure helps keep your analysis and implementation tests organized by domain.

-## Generating Actionable Performance Optimization Plans
+## Using with Cursor Pro for AI-Powered Optimization Plans

-You can use the output from PageSpeed AI to generate comprehensive, actionable performance optimization plans with the help of AI.
-Here's how:
+The primary advantage of PageSpeed AI for Cursor Pro is the seamless integration with Cursor Pro's AI capabilities.
+You can generate comprehensive, actionable performance optimization plans directly within Cursor:

 1. Run the PageSpeed AI tool on your target website:
    ```
    python pagespeed_optimizer.py https://yourwebsite.com --extract-critical-css
    ```

-2. Pass the generated JSON report to an AI model (such as ChatGPT or Claude) with the following prompt:
+2. Use Cursor Pro to open the generated JSON report and critical CSS files.

+3. Ask Cursor Pro to create an optimization plan with a prompt like:

    ```
-   I've analyzed a website using PageSpeed AI and need a detailed performance optimization plan.
+   I've analyzed a website using PageSpeed AI.
+Based on the open files,
-   Here's the JSON data from the analysis:

-   [PASTE THE CONTENTS OF pagespeed_optimization_report.json HERE]

-   I've also extracted critical CSS for the site:

-   [PASTE THE CONTENTS OF critical.css HERE]

-   Please create a comprehensive "Actionable Performance Optimization Plan" that includes:
+   please create a comprehensive "Actionable Performance Optimization Plan" that includes:

    1. A prioritized list of specific performance issues, ordered by impact
    2. Step-by-step instructions to fix each issue, with specific code examples